bingomanatee/looking-glass-engine/README.md

 By default it compares field for field via lodash.`isEqual`.
 If you want to use another comparator (as an argument to `rxjs.distinctUntilChanged`) pass the comparator as the last function.

 The output of this method is a subject which can be `subscribe`'d to; you can save the output and `.unsubscribe()` if you want to cancel the effects of the subscription.

+### A note on sequencing

+Watch observers wait for any "next" events to complete before emitting change.
+This means that watch will be notified after any subscriptions to the root object and after any "next" event observers.

 ## property `my`